Find Your Perfect School

 Impressive with its centuries-old history, Bard College is a perfect mix of small-town feel inside the bustling image of the state of New York.

-Continuing from a 160-year history as a competitive and innovative undergraduate instruction, Bard College earns its spot as one of the US’s leading private, non-profit colleges.
+Continuing from a 160-year history as a competitive and innovative undergraduate instructor, Bard College earns its spot as one of the US’s leading private, non-profit colleges.

 To further cement its place in education, it has expanded its reach across the country and even offered its classes worldwide.
 Bard College has removed the borders that separate high-quality education from eager and motivated students.

 A private college committed to doing public good is what Bard stands for.
 It seeks to inspire curiosity, idealism, an undying love of learning, and a commitment to use education for civic participation.
 If you go to Bard College, these missions will not be hard to pursue its scenic 1,000-acre campus.

 Bard College campus is an acre after acre of fields and forest land overlooking the Catskill Mountains.